transatoshi-mw/grin-web-wallet/README.md

 cd "./MWC-Wallet-Standalone-master"
 "./build.sh"
 ```
-This will create the HTML file, `MWC Wallet Standalone.html`.
+This will create the HTML file, `MWC-Wallet-Standalone-master/MWC Wallet Standalone.html`.